Baby with a Montessori Mirror

 These acrylic mirror tiles let you create a custom wall mirror to fit your child’s needs.
 They contain a self-adhesive material that won’t damage walls, and the shatter-proof acrylic makes them safe for young children.

-Each pack comes with a set of four and is available in four sizes and two thickness options.
+Each pack comes with a set of four and is available in four sizes.

 Specifications